abohmeed/argocd-class-resources/Section 05/Multi-cluster deployments.md

 ### This lab assumes that you have two other Kubernetes clusters on two different machines + a load balancer on a third one.
-Please repalce the IP addresses as appropriate
+Please replace the IP addresses as appropriate

 The `cluster.yaml` for the clusters should look something like this (so that the API server is reachable from outside the cluster):